 THE EMPTY CHAIRS OF KRAKÓW

 This memorial symbolises the departure of the Jews who once lived in the ghetto that once stood here.
-They sent most to the Nazi death camps.
-There are 70 chairs, each representing 1000 people, all spaced out across the square with an old German guard house on the North end.
+Most of the people were sent to the Nazi death camps.
+There are 70 chairs, each representing 1000 people, all spaced out across the square with an old German guardhouse on the north end.

 REMUH CEMETERY & SYNAGOGUE